nrotello/RNA_Splicing_Models/README.md

 # RNA_Splicing_Models
 RNA splicing models and analyses performed at MIT.

-The purpose of this repo is to showcase a subset of my work.
+The purpose of this repo is to showcase the subset of my work involving computational biology.

 Abbreviations: 3SS = 3' Splice Site, PPT = Polypyrimidine Tract